emergy-official/anomaly.parf.ai/api/inference/readme.md

 conda create -p venv python=3.11.7 -y
 conda activate venv/
 pip install -r requirements.txt
+# macos will need this cmd because docker install torch without GPU
+# and can't have it in the requirements.txt: pip install torch torchvision torchaudio

 # Make sure you have a model.kears
 # Run the FLASK API